Key terms

 Safe cleanup process

-- Export or document the current tag list.
+- Export or document the current tag list, including tag names, ids, categories, and visible notes.

-- Group tags by purpose: access, campaign, source, behavior, status, product, admin.
+- Group tags by purpose: access, campaign, source, behavior, status, product, admin, test, or unknown.

-- Rename and consolidate only after the risk is known.
+- Rename, archive, or consolidate only after the migration decision is documented.

 Article FAQ